SkySplinter/POC-TAHW/README.md

 # How to build this project...

-Persude the following steps to run this application on your device...
+To run this application on your device, follow these steps:

 ## Installation